SayantanKumar/clinical_concepts_EHR/README.md

 ![concept](figures/ICU_temporal.png)

+# Implementation details

 ## Environment
-- We recommend an evironment with python >= 3.7 and pytorch >= 1.10.2, and then install the following dependencies:
+- We recommend an environment with python >= 3.7 and pytorch >= 1.10.2, and then install the following dependencies:
 ```
 pip install -r requirements.txt
 ```